TEMPORARY AND PERMANENT RESIDENCE PERMITS

 A temporary residence permit (TRP) is issued in the form of a passport stamp and confirms the right of a foreign national to temporarily stay in the Russian Federation until he or she obtains a permanent residence permit.

-The TRP is a kind of intermediate stage between a temporary stay in the Russian Federation and a permanent one, since it is obligatory to obtain the TRP before the permanent residence permit can be obtained.
+The TRP is an intermediate stage between a temporary stay in the Russian Federation and a permanent one, since it is obligatory to obtain the TRP before the permanent residence permit can be obtained.
 Also, the TRP allows foreign nationals to legally work in the Russian Federation without the need to obtain a work permit.

 The temporary residence permit is valid for three years and cannot be further extended.
 In addition, the TRP obliges a foreigner to live and work in one region only.